 Research has shown executive coaching to help enhance emotional intelligence, set logical goals, experiment with innovative leadership practices, and develop critical attributes to predict future potential.
 However, for results to manifest in business value, it is imperative to align the program with business efforts.

 Well-grounded facts point to executive coaching nurturing a team of high potential leaders.
-According to The Talent Enterprise surveys, high potential leaders show a 23% higher growth mindset, 25% greater empathy, 25% more elevated sense of self-efficacy and 22% higher resilience compared to others.
+According to Mercer Talent Enterprise surveys, high potential leaders show a 23% higher growth mindset, 25% greater empathy, 25% more elevated sense of self-efficacy and 22% higher resilience compared to others.

 Understanding Executive Coaching

 Over the past couple of decades, we have seen coaching become a worldwide phenomenon and garner much interest.
-A study by CoachSource LLC observed that leadership development programmes supplemented with executive coaching would most likely trend in the coming years.
+A study by CoachSource LLC observed that leadership development programs supplemented with executive coaching would most likely trend in the coming years.
 However, for coaching to be effective, one should approach it with a clear understanding of its value to the business and personal success.

 According to Peter Bluckert, coaching is “the facilitation of learning and development with the purpose of improving performance and enhancing effective action, goals achievement, and personal satisfaction.”
 Being a confidential relationship, an inherent notion of neutrality is also vital to the coaching process.

-In every organisation, executives encounter multifaceted challenges and take calculated risks required to adapt.
+In every organization, executives encounter multifaceted challenges and take calculated risks required to adapt.
 To facilitate this, realising one’s full potential with sustained, conscious efforts in the right direction is essential.
 Even though theory indicates people have the ability to do this themselves, most are unaware of where to begin or how to proceed.
 Executive coaching equips them with the mindfulness to act and make decisions in the face of adversity.
 It gives them the ability to gain insight from challenges and develop a proactive outlook.

 Process and Framework